 The main purpose of the Homewood Institutional Review Board (HIRB) is to protect the rights and welfare of human research participants.
 One way HIRB protects participants is to ensure that their participation is voluntary.
+This page contains resources to inform potential volunteers about participating in a research study.

 These brochures are designed to help participants decide whether to participate in research:

-- PDF Document: FDA Brochure: Become a Research Volunteer
+- FDA Brochure: Become a Research Volunteer

 Before agreeing to participate, participants should consider the following questions: